hollowaydon/wordle/README.md

 # wordle

 ## arguments you can pass to wordle:
+**Length option**
-    **--len / -l**
+    --len / -l

 The length of the word you are trying to guess.
 By default 5.

+**Wordfile option**
-**--wordfile / -w**
+    --wordfile / -w

-    filename for the file that contains all possible words, one per row. sow_pods_5.txt by default.
+Filename for the file that contains all possible words, one per row. sow_pods_5.txt by default.

+**Best first word options file**

-**--first_dict_file / -f**
+    --first_dict_file / -f

-    filename for where to save/load the pickle file that contains the best first guess. first_guess.pickle by default.
+Filename for where to save/load the pickle file that contains the best first guess. first_guess.pickle by default.

+**Best second word options file**

-**--second_dict_file / -s**
+    --second_dict_file / -s

-    filename for where to save/load the pickle file that contains the best second guess, given that the first guess was the best first guess in first_dict_file. second_guess.pickle by default.
+Filename for where to save/load the pickle file that contains the best second guess, given that the first guess was the best first guess in first_dict_file. second_guess.pickle by default.

+**Autoplay word list file**

-**--play_file / -p**
+    --play_file / -p

 Only used by autoplay_wordle. list of words like wordfile that contains all the words you want autoplay_wordle to play. sow_pods_5.txt by default.

 ## wordle_imporoved
 This file contains the wordle class.
 Running this file will precompute some options for the best first and second words to guess.
 Note: the best second word is only based on you guessing the best first word as your first guess.